For details of the R&H Trust Co (Jersey) Limited privacy notice please click here.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-- Identifying information (i.e. information used to identify a specific individual, such as name, username or similar identifier).
+- Identifying Information i.e. information used to identify a specific individual, such as a name or biographical information.

-- Technical Data includes your internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website.
+- Technical Data includes your internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website.

 - Usage Data includes information about how you use our website.